Best Bouldering Shoes of 2026

 What could be better: No downturn means they aren’t great for steep terrain, hooking is difficult

 Most beginner shoes have terrible rubber, but that’s not the case with the La Sportiva Finales.
 They have some of the stickiest rubber out of all the budget shoes we tested, and they’re more sensitive and flexible, too.
-Their laces are a little annoying, but their balance of comfort and performance are well worth the price tag.
+Their laces are a little annoying, but the balance of comfort and performance is well worth the price tag.
 Learn more in our in-depth review of the La Sportiva Finale climbing shoes.

 La Sportiva Finale